 - 8.1 The main planning considerations are:

 - The principle of development and sustainability;

 - Highway safety and impact of additional traffic on the highway network;

 - The character and appearance of the area;

 - Impact upon the natural environment (inc. trees, landscape, protected species and designated European sites of ecological importance);

-- Flooding, Drainage and Water Resources;
+- Drainage and Flooding;

+- Relationship to Heritage Assets;

 - Mitigating the impact of development.